dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 a baseline, above which materialists are confined to operate rhetorically.
-They must admit at least this and if they don't it means they are a materialist not well-educated enough on dynamics of inforamtion from within a purely material conception of our world.
+They must admit at least this and if they don't it means they are a materialist not well-educated enough on dynamics of information representations from within a purely material conception of our world.
 If you do not understand my definition, then it means you lack either imagination or intellect.
 There is no room for subjectivity in this context.
 The soul exists.
 End of story.

 <a name="imo-western-rationalism-is-a-cruel-joke" />